Facial expression: Asymmetries

 The lower portions of the face are controlled by the opposite cerebral hemisphere, causing asymmetric facial expression.
-Because the right hemisphere is more specialised for emotional expression, emotions are more strongly expressed on the left side of the face, particularly for negative emotions.
+Because the right hemisphere is more specialized for emotional expression, emotions are more strongly expressed on the left side of the face, particularly for negative emotions.
 Asymmetries in expression can be seen in chimeric faces (facial portraits made by combining the left and right halves of faces with different expressions) and also in portraits which more often show the left, more emotional side of the face than the right.

 Neural mechanisms in face perception

 The amygdala plays an important role in facial recognition.
 Functional imaging studies have found that when shown pictures of faces, there is a large increase in the activity of the amygdala.
-The amygdala receives visual information from the thalamus via the subcortical pathways.
+The amygdala receives visual information from the thalamus via the sub cortical pathways.
 The amygdala may also have a significant role in the recognition of fear and negative emotions.
 It is believed that the emotion disgust is recognized through activation of the insula and basal ganglia.
 The recognition of emotion may also utilize the occipitotemporal neocortex, orbitofrontal cortex and right frontoparietal cortices.